 - reducing emissions domestically

-- offsetting our emissions by buying emissions reductions from overseas.
+- offsetting our emissions by buying emissions reductions from overseas international markets provided that the emissions reductions have high environmental integrity.

-Our targets set out the level of greenhouse gas emissions reductions New Zealand is contributing towards international action on climate change.
-The following paragraphs explain some key components of measuring, reporting and accounting for our targets.
+Our targets also set out the level of greenhouse gas emissions reductions New Zealand is contributing towards international action on climate change.

 UNFCCC reporting and target accounting